SciTools/iris/docs/iris/src/userguide/plotting_a_cube.rst

 Adding a citation
 =================

-Citations can be easily added to plots using the :func:`iris.plot.citation` function.
+Citations can be easily added to a plot using the :func:`iris.plot.citation` function.
 The recommended text for the Cynthia Brewer citation is provided by :data:`iris.plot.BREWER_CITE`.

 .. plot:: userguide/plotting_examples/cube_brewer_cite_contourf.py